MikeDigitize/Getting_Started_With_TDD/README.md

 * 2 balls
 * the boundaries 1 and 12

-And the data it returns is an array of balls.
+And the data it returns is an array of numbers.

 The logic is -
 * generate x amount of random numbers between y and z
-* no doubles in a set of numbers
+* no duplicates in a set of numbers
 * balls in a set returned in numerical order

 ## Getting Started